envy/esp-knx-ip/README.md

 ```

+## Prerequisities ##

+I recommend version 2.3.0 of the esp8266 board libraries.
+With 2.4.0 I experienced unstable receivement of packets.

 ## How to configure (buildtime) ##

 Open the `esp-knx-ip.h` and take a look at the config options at the top inside the block marked `CONFIG`